SUPPORTbrokers mission is to assist persons with disabilities to achieve their vision. We accomplish this through planning, education and advocacy.

 HOW THE PROGRAM WORKS

 Our support brokers, independent of the Massachusetts system of state agencies, spend time with consumers to learn about their needs and goals.
-Even though support broker have experience working with a range of state agency services, they are primarily responsible to the consumer/family.
+Even though support brokers have experience working with a range of state agency services, they are primarily responsible to the consumer/family.
 Brokers develop plans, which are based largely on the consumer’s input – his/her dreams, goals and support needs.
 After a plan is in place, brokers help consumers find those supports and put them in place.
 Support brokers know how to navigate the system and community to secure help and assistance as available.

 - The program manager of SUPPORTbrokers assesses each inquiry and determines which core services to offer.